 Remember, you won’t be connected to any drains.

 Outdoor Stands will be permanent pasture and is liable to dampness, you may which to provide your own carpet/flooring.
-Indoor stands are on concrete.
+Indoor stands (with Marquee structure) are on grass or topped herbal ley.

 If you employ more than 5 people, you are required by law to produce a written health and safety policy which your staff must read, understand and follow.
 The written policy must: